 - Must read: Exclusive list of websites to submit your blog to only once

 - 6 quintessential things to do before publishing your blog post

-Your Google Plus profile is a good place to start because you will be connecting with like-minded people, and so they will be interested in reading your most recently published content.
+Your Google Plus profile is an excellent place to start because you will be connecting with like-minded people, and so they will be interested in reading your recently published content.

 If you want to take maximum advantage of Google Plus, make sure to share your latest posts with a custom call-to-action message, and that your share visibility is set to “Public”.